Sienci-Labs/Resources/cnc-fun/the-basics/cnc-table-setup.md

 ### Pivoting Table (Kris)

-Kris never mentioned much about his design, however it's really well laid out to orient the LongMill horizontally when attaching stock material or running the machine, while enabling him to rotate everything out of the way so that he can have more space to work in his shop when he needs it.
+Kris never mentioned much about his design, however it's really well laid out to orient the CNC horizontally when attaching stock material or running the machine, while enabling him to rotate everything out of the way so that he can have more space to work in his shop when he needs it.
 The additional shelving is also useful for added storage and to act as an additional work surface:

 ![](/_images/_cnc-fun/_the-basics/_table/cnc_ba_table_9-pivot-kris.jpg){.aligncenter .size-large}